 An unstoppable flow of rushing water surges over the arcing fault in the riverbed with thunderous force.
 Great plumes of icy mist rise for hundreds of meters as the waters collide, like an ethereal veil concealing the vast rift behind the torrent.
 Thousands of onlookers delight in the spectacle every day, drawn by the force of the current and the hypnotic mist.

-Piety, however, isn't something Niagara Falls strives for these days.
-It's been a saucy honeymoon destination ever since Napoléon's brother brought his bride here – tags like 'For newlyweds and nearly deads' and 'Viagra Falls' are apt.
-More recently, a crass morass of casinos, fast-food joints, sleazy motels, cheesy tourist attractions and sex shops has bloomed parasitically around the falls in the Clifton Hill area – a Little Las Vegas!
-Love it or loathe it, there's nowhere quite like Niagara Falls.
+Otherwise, Niagara might not be what you expect: the town feels like a tacky outdated amusement park.
+It has been a saucy honeymoon destination ever since Napoleon's brother brought his bride here – tags like 'For newlyweds and nearly deads' and 'Viagra Falls' are apt.
+A crass morass of casinos, sleazy motels, tourist traps and strip joints line Clifton Hill and Lundy's Lane – a Little Las Vegas!
+Love it or loathe it, there's nowhere quite like it.